n30w/Nuku-Hiva-monarch/README.md

 - Use ```make bin``` to create a binary, or ```make run``` to run it.

+### Migration from MySQL

+As of March 29, 2024, I have migrated from Planetscale's MySQL database to NeonDB's Postgresql database.
+Planetscale had discontinued their free tier on April 8, 2024.
+I used this guide to migrate to Neon: [Migrate from MySQL to Neon](https://neon.tech/docs/import/migrate-mysql).
+The guide uses ```pgloader```.

+There's also [this online tool](https://www.sqlines.com/online) that converts MySQL statements to Postgresql ones.
+Pretty sure one could use ChatGPT as well.

 ## TODO

 - [x] Store reddit credentials in .env file